infofitsoftwaresolution/ems-system/CI_CD_SETUP.md

 # CI/CD Pipeline Setup Guide for EC2 with RDS

-This guide explains how to set up the CI/CD pipeline for deploying the Rural Samridhi EMS to EC2 with RDS PostgreSQL database.
+This guide explains how to set up the CI/CD pipeline for deploying the Rural Samriddhi EMS to EC2 with RDS PostgreSQL database.

 ## 📋 Prerequisites